L.A. brush fire intensifies as temperatures soar and hundreds evacuate

 "Very hot and unstable conditions" are adding to the "extreme fire behavior," the NWS tweeted.

-"Our biggest concern is wind and weather, the erratic weather is our No. 1 challenge," said Los Angles Fire Chief Ralph Terrazas.
+"Our biggest concern is wind and weather, the erratic weather is our No. 1 challenge," Terrazas said.

 "Winds have changed direction multiple times, causing the fire to spread in every direction," he added.